 For most of its runtime, Silver Bullet is fairly light on tension and scares.
 There are a couple of fun set pieces that will keep audiences engaged.
 The first one serves as a nice homage to The Wolf Man.
-An angry mob ventures into foggy woods to hunt down the killer only to be picked off one by one by the beast that is lurking beneath a layer of mist.
+An angry mob ventures into foggy woods to hunt the killer only to be picked off one by one by the beast lurking beneath a layer of mist.
 Fans of the Universal Monster movie classics will appreciate some fo the old-school filmmaking.
-Additionally the scene evokes a few fun jump scares while keeping the werewolf hidden from the audience.
+Additionally the scene evokes a few fun jump scares while keeping the werewolf hidden.

-A dream sequence later in the film where parishioners in a church all transform into werewolves is the only genuinely disconcerting scene Silver Bullet has to over, a hint of what might have been in the hands of a more capable filmmaker.
-The rest of Silver Bullet is a largely breezy affair that will keep you watching until the end but won’t have you covering your eyes either.
-Its climax felt oddly rushed and with the identity of the werewolf revealed much earlier in the film, the ending felt perfunctory.
+A later dream sequence where church parishioners transform into werewolves is the only genuinely disconcerting scene Silver Bullet has to over.
+It’s a hint of what might have been in the hands of a more capable director.
+Sadly, the rest of Silver Bullet is a breezy affair that will keep you watching, but won’t have you covering your eyes either.
+Its climax feels oddly rushed and with the werewolf’s identity already revealed, the ending can’t help but feel perfunctory.

-The biggest flaw of Silver Bullet – the hurdle all werewolf films inevitably have to clear – is its werewolf design.
-While the make-up effects are largely passable in early sequences of the film when the monster is in shadows, the full climate reveal is underwhelming.
+Arguably, Silver Bullet‘s biggest flaw- the hurdle all werewolf films must clear – is its werewolf design.
+While the make-up effects are largely passable early in the movie when the monster is in shadows, the full climate reveal is underwhelming.
 In fact, the werewolf design is kind of laughable.
 Certainly, younger audiences aren’t going to buy it.
-I saw Silver Bullet on VHS as a kid in the 1980s and even then the werewolf make-up was disappointing, especially after having already seen both An American Werewolf in London and The Howling.
+I saw Silver Bullet on VHS as a kid in the 1980’s.
+Even in 1985, he werewolf make-up was disappointing, especially after having already seen both An American Werewolf in London and The Howling.

-All the performances in Silver Bullet are excellent for a minor horror film.
+All the performances in Silver Bullet are excellent for a minor horror movie.
 Both Corey Haim and Canadian actress Megan Follows, of Anne of Green Gables fame, give engaging and believable performances as bickering siblings.
 Haim, in particular, shows flashes of the talent and charisma that would make him an up-and-coming star in the 80’s.
 Gary Busey is, well, Gary Busey, as their alcoholic, n’er-do-well Uncle Red.
 The engaging cast gives the film a little charm that elevates it above other B-monster films.
 And while it’s only a small role, Terry O’Quinn (The Stepfather), and that can only be a good thing.

 Lightweight Horror for 80’s Horror Fans

-Silver Bullet is a lightweight horror entry that doesn’t hit the lows of the worst Stephen King adaptations but isn’t particularly memorable either.
-It’s an inoffensive effort that won’t offer much to audiences who didn’t grow up in the 1980’s.
+Silver Bullet is a lightweight horror entry.
+It never comes close to hitting the lows of the worst Stephen King adaptations.
+Nevertheless, it isn’t particularly memorable either.
+By and large, it’s an inoffensive effort that won’t offer much to audiences who didn’t grow up in the 1980’s.
 But if’s you were an 80’s kid and you’re looking for a jolt of nostalgia, Silver Bullet is a fun time-passer.

 THE PROFESSOR’S FINAL GRADE: B-